Parsaghiasy/Parsaghiasy/README.md

 - 👋 Hi, I’m @Parsaghiasy
-- 👀 I’m interested in android programming
+- 👀 I’m interested in back-end programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...